illusion0001/orbisunjailed/about-general-knowledge.md

   * Kernel panic = a forced reboot or shutdown caused by the unsuccessful attempt to jailbreak.
   * Webkit exploit = the first part of a full jailbreak, a vulnerability in PS4's Internet Browser (currently every single jailbreak uses this method).
-  * Kernel exploit = the second part of a full jailbreak, a vulnerability in PS4's kernel which is the essential center of the operating system (provides basical services for all other parts of the OS).
+  * Kernel exploit = the second part of a full jailbreak, a vulnerability in PS4's kernel which is the essential center of the operating system (provides basic services for all other parts of the OS).
   * GoldHEN = HEN is a abbreviation of Homebrew Enabler, that allows unlocking the ability to install and play packages (games or apps).
-GoldHEN is the definitive version of HEN which also adds more features (VR enabler, Remote Package Insalls, Rest Mode support, external HDD supoort, Debug Trophies, UART enabler and many <a href="https://github.com/GoldHEN/GoldHEN#features"> more </a>.
+GoldHEN is the definitive version of HEN which also adds more features (VR enabler, Remote Package Insalls, Rest Mode support, external HDD supoort, Debug Trophies and many <a href="https://github.com/GoldHEN/GoldHEN#features"> more </a>.
   * Homebrew = the term in PS4's scene, is any piece of application, modification of system that hasn't been directly done by Sony (ex: PS4Xplorer is a fan made file manager in form of a application)
   * Package (pkg) = the main format PS4 recognizes to pack games, updates, DLC, themes and more (similar to a archive).
   * Payload (in a .bin or .js format) = a file that allows modifying and adding unsigned code to run on the PS4.